gwdistsys18/dist-sys-practice/README.md

 CMD ["node","index.js"]
 ```

-In this Dockerfiel, these things were done:
+In this Dockerfile, these things were done:

 1. Import alpine Docker image.
 2. Update `apt-get`and install nodejs.